Treode/store/client/DESIGN.md

 ### Write Responses

 The DB will respond with either a success or rejection indicator.
-If the DB rejects it, the write method should throw a StaleException, to indicate that caller should retry the operation using fresher data from the DB.

 The HTTP response for a successful PUT or DELETE to an individual item, or a POST to `/batch-write` will look like:

     HTTP/1.1 200 Ok
     Value-TxClock: 1421236393816753

-However, it is also possible the DB server will reject the write because another client has written some of the values in the meantime.
+However, it is possible the DB server will reject the write because another client has written some of the values in the meantime.
 In this case, the HTTP write response will be:

     HTTP/1.1 412 Precondition Failed
+    Value-TxClock: 1421236393816753

-The the client should retry the transaction with a smaller value for the max-age header (e.g., min-age=0) to ensure the values it receives from the client cache and intermediate caches are not stale.
+The `Value-TxClock` included in the response is the maximum of the timestamps on the rows identified in the write batch.
+The write should throw a StaleException, and the the client should retry the operation with a smaller value for the max-age header (e.g., min-age=0) to ensure the values it receives from the client cache and intermediate caches are not stale.

+Also, it is possible the DB server will reject the write because it attempts to create rows which already exist.
+The HTTP response will be:

+    HTTP/1.1 409 Conflict

+In this case the write should throw a CollisionException, and the client should retry the operation using different keys for the new rows.

 When the client pipelines requests (future feature), the server provides the response multiple times, once for each request.